5 Ways to Handle Alcoholic Triggers in Recovery

 Two: Avoid Places You Used To Drink

-People usually have the places that they went to indulge in alcohol, whether its bars, friends’ houses, or parties.
-During the stages of recovery the alcoholic should avoid those places altogether, because It’s way too tempting to just think that one drink won’t hurt especially when surrounded by people who are drinking.
+People usually have places that they go to indulge in alcohol, whether it’s bars, friends’ houses, or parties.
+During the stages of recovery the alcoholic should avoid those places altogether because It’s way too tempting to just think that one drink won’t hurt especially when surrounded by people who are drinking.
 By putting oneself into that position the urge to drink can be just too strong, so it’s best to avoid going to those places altogether.